eliaskosunen/scnlib/docs/pages/guide.md

 // result->range() is empty
 \endcode

-\section unicode Unicode and wide source ranges
+\section g-unicode Unicode and wide source ranges

 scnlib expects all input given to it to be Unicode.
 All input with the character/value type of `char` is always assumed to be UTF-8.